Clippy (CLIPPY) Price Prediction in USD | Forecast for 2027, 2028, 2030, and Beyond | MEXC

 Clippy Historical Price

-According to the latest data gathered on Clippy live price page, the current price of Clippy is 0.001272USD.
+According to the latest data gathered on Clippy live price page, the current price of Clippy is 0.001155USD.
 The circulating supply of Clippy(CLIPPY) is

 In the past 24 hours, Clippy has shown a price movement of